-- Mowing: You can resume mowing immediately with your Husqvarna Automower, but you’ll want to wait until your grass is rooted before mowing with a standard mower.
+- Mowing: You can resume mowing immediately with a lightweight push mower or a robotic mower, but you’ll want to wait until your grass is rooted before mowing with a heavy, riding lawn mower.
 Don't wait too long - once it is rooted and it is growing, start mowing!

 - Weed control: The best solution is to hand pull weeds.
 You can spot treat with a post-emergent herbicide only after you’ve mowed your new grass patches at least 3-4 times and your seams have disappeared.
 But be aware that post-emergent treatment can cause discoloration of your newly patched grass!

 - Pre-emergent: Wait a full growing season after install before applying pre-emergent herbicide to these areas of your lawn.
 Pre-emergent can adversely affect the roots of sod that isn’t established.